The conventional feedback and approvals for an online proofing process is not purpose-built for proofing.

 Reduce User Friction

-When you send someone work to review, be they a colleague, client or other collaborator, the speed with which they respond depends entirely on the ease and intuitiveness of the medium through which it has been shared.
+When you send someone work to review, be they a colleague, client or other collaborators, the speed with which they respond depends entirely on the ease and intuitiveness of the medium through which it has been shared.

 Here’s a common sequence of events: Your designer/creative director clicks through to a third-party file transfer site (or FTP server), where first they have to download a zip file, then unzip, sort through the contents, open the file(s) in the appropriate software(s), and then either transcribe their feedback into an email or find a clumsy way to annotate the file itself, and if they’ve chosen the latter, save and repackage the files, re-upload to the transfer site, and send.

-With all the potential ways that this feedback process can break, whether the inability to download a software with IT support, or unclear email feedback, or the lack of one file that is the source of truth, it’s simply not a path to efficient turnarounds.
+With all the potential ways that this feedback process can break, whether the inability to download a software with IT support, unclear email feedback, or the lack of one file that is the source of truth, it’s simply not a path to efficient turnarounds.

 An online proofing solution lets you simply send a link that takes collaborators directly to the work – no downloads required, with an intuitive markup process.
 This is so important when dealing with outside freelancers or consultants on creative.